RabbiIslamRony/Github-Repo-finder/README.md

 2. Enter your search query in the search box
 3. Press Enter or click the Search button
 4. Click on any repository to open it in a new tab
+5. Use the "Copy Link" button to copy a repository URL to your clipboard

 ## Development